-EXHIBIT "C" TO MASTER FIRM GAS PURCHASE/SALE AGREEMENT
+EXHIBIT "C" TO AMENDED AND RESTATED MASTER FIRM GAS PURCHASE/SALE AGREEMENT

 BETWEEN ENRON CANADA CORP.
-AND

-___________________ DATED _________, ______
+AND engage energy canada, l.p. dated september 15, 2000

 CONFIDENTIAL GUARANTEE AGREEMENT

-This Guarantee Agreement (this “Guarantee”), dated as of ___________, ______, is made and entered into between __________________, a __________ corporation (“Guarantor”),and Enron Canada Corp., an Alberta corporation (“Contract Party”).
+This Guarantee Agreement (this “Guarantee”), dated effective as of September 15, 2000, is made and entered into between Westcoast Gas Inc., a British Columbia company (“Guarantor”), Enron Canada Corp., an Alberta corporation ”)., and Enron North America Corp., a Delaware corporation (both of Enron Canada Corp. and Enron North America are referred to herein individually as a “Contract Party” and collectively as the “Contract Parties”).

-WHEREAS, (a) Contract Party and __________________, a wholly owned subsidiary of Guarantor (“Obligor”), are contemplating entering into a Master Firm Gas Purchase/Sale Agreement of even date herewith and herein incorporated for all purposes (said Agreement, as the same may be from time to time extended, amended and supplemented, particularly including, without limitation, all Transactions thereunder, the “Gas Contract”), (b) Guarantor will directly or indirectly benefit from the Gas Contract and (c) as a condition precedent to the execution of the Gas Contract, Contract Party has required that Guarantor unconditionally guarantee to Contract Party all payment obligations of Obligor under the Gas Contract.
+WHEREAS, (a) Enron Canada Corp. and Engage Energy Canada, L.P., a limited partnership (“Obligor”), are contemplating entering into an Amended and Restated Master Firm Gas Purchase/Sale Agreement of even date herewith and herein incorporated for all purposes (said agreement, as the same may be from time to time extended, amended and supplemented, particularly including, without limitation, all transactions thereunder, the “Enron Canada Gas Contract”), (b) Enron North America Corp. and Engage Energy Canada, L.P. have entered a Master Firm Purchase/Sale Agreement dated [] (said agreement, as the same may be from time to time extended, amended and supplemented, particularly including, without limitation, all transactions thereunder, the "Enron North America Gas Contract"), (c) Guarantor does and will directly or indirectly benefit from the Enron Canada Gas Contract and the Enron North America Gas Contract (collectively, the “Gas Contracts”), and (d) as a condition precedent to the execution of the Enron Canada Gas Contract, Contract Party has required that Guarantor unconditionally guarantee to Contract Parties all payment obligations of Obligor under the Gas Contracts.

-NOW THEREFORE, to induce Contract Party to enter into the Gas Contract, Guarantor agrees as follows:
+NOW THEREFORE, to induce Enron Canada Corp. to enter into the Enron Canada Gas Contract and to facilitate transacting under the Enron North America Gas Contract, Guarantor agrees as follows: